spapas/django-authorities/README.rst

 whole ``authorities.urls``.
 The templates of these views inherit from a ``base.html`` which needs to provide a ``content`` block.

+These views are:

+- authorities.views.AuthorityListView
+- authorities.views.AuthorityCreateView
+- authorities.views.AuthorityUpdateView
+- authorities.views.AuthorityDetailView
+- authorities.views.AuthorityEditUsersView

+The names are self-explanatory; notice that the Create and Update views do not allow you to edit the users of that authority; you must use the ``AuthorityEditUsersView`` for that.

 To use the provided template tag, you need to ``{% load authorities_tags %}`` and then you can do something like this in your template: